Adspectus/kirbytools/README.md

 Changing the Kirby version is basically the task of replacing the content of the `kirby` folder with the content of a different versions `kirby` folder.
 The script can also detect a symlinked kirby folder and will only change the target of the symlink in this case.
 Fetching the necessary files for the new version is done by means of the _kirbydownload_ script.

-After successful up- or downgrading, the script also purges the content of the `media` folder by removing all subdirectories recursively.
-Files in the `media` folder and the folder itself will not be removed.
+After successful up- or downgrading, the script also purges the content of the `media`, `site/cache`, and `site/sessions` folders by removing all files and subdirectories in these folders recursively, except for the (empty) file `index.html`.
+The folders themself will not be removed.

 Moreover, the file `.kirbypreviousversion` is written to the document root which contains the version number of the previous version from which the up- or downgrade has been performed.
 Running the _kirbychangeversion_ script with the `-r` parameter (instead of `-v version`) will revert the previous up- or downgrade to exact this version.

 To determine the current version and the locations of the `kirby` and `media` folders, the _kirbychangeversion_ script will call a PHP script named `getConfig.php` with the necessary parameter (the document root of the Kirby virtual host).
 This script is located in `/usr/share/kirbytools` by default, but you can change that with the _kirbyconfigure_ command.
 The PHP script creates and stores the information of the Kirby installation in JSON format in the folder defined by KIRBYTEMPDIR (which defaults to `/tmp/kirby`).